Padalathri Narasimhar Temple: History

 Steps leading up the hill to reach the Narasimha temple.

 Singaperumal Kovil was originally called by various names like Alvar Narasingadevar, and Narsinga Vinnagar Alvar.
 The original temple is believed to have been built in Rock-cut architecture by the Pallavas, who built cave temples of similar kind in the area.
-The inscriptions on the walls of the temple are from the Chola regime during the 10-11th centuries.
-The inscriptions are made in Telugu, Grantha and Tamil scripts.
-The oldest inscription is found from the period of Raja Raja Chola (985-1014 CE), the most famous Chola emperor from Thanjavur in 990 CE indicating a gift of 26 sheep for producing ghee for the perpetual lighting of the temple by oil lamps.
+The inscriptions on the walls of the temple are from the Chola regime during the 10th–11th centuries CE.
+The inscriptions are made in Grantha Lipi, Thamizhi and few in telugu.
+The oldest inscription is found from the period of Raja Raja Chola (985–1014 CE), the most famous Chola emperor from Thanjavur in 990 CE indicating a gift of 26 sheep for producing ghee for the perpetual lighting of the temple by oil lamps.
 Another inscription from Andal shrine is mutilated, but indicates a gift by an individual to the presiding deity.
 The third inscription is mutilated, presumably from the 11th century indicating gifts to the temple.